-Becker is recognized for his expertise in human capital, economics of the family, and economic analysis of crime, discrimination, and population.
+Becker was recognized for his expertise in human capital, economics of the family, and economic analysis of crime, discrimination, and population.
 His current research focuses on habits and addictions, formation of preferences, human capital, and population growth.

-Becker writes commentary for The Becker-Posner Blog.
+Becker wrote regular commentary for The Becker-Posner Blog.
 He served as an economic policy adviser for the Dole presidential campaign in 1996.
 He received the National Medal of Science in 2000 for his work in social policy and was the 2004 recipient of the Jacob Mincer Prize for lifetime achievement in the field of labor economics.

 Becker's publications include Uncommon Sense: Economic Insights, from Marriage to Terrorism (2009) coauthored with Richard Posner, and (with Guity Nashat) The Economics of Life (McGraw Hill, 1997) and Accounting for Tastes (Harvard University Press, 1996).
 He is the author of numerous other books, including the seminal work Human Capital (Columbia University Press, 1964; 3rd edition, 1993), which was awarded the prestigious W.S.Woytinskty Award in 1964.

-He holds honorary degrees from a dozen universities, including Hebrew University in Jerusalem (doctor philosophae honoris causa), Knox College, Illinois (doctor of laws), Princeton University (doctor of humane letters), Columbia University (doctor of humane letters), and the University of Illinois at Chicago (doctor of arts).
+He held honorary degrees from a dozen universities, including Hebrew University in Jerusalem (doctor philosophae honoris causa), Knox College, Illinois (doctor of laws), Princeton University (doctor of humane letters), Columbia University (doctor of humane letters), and the University of Illinois at Chicago (doctor of arts).